 - Place a large vase, accessory or framed picture near the back of the shelf and place another item like a small stack of books with a decorative item slightly in front and off-set from it

-Whether you’re going for a matchy-matchy look or prefer a more eclectic arrangement, it’s important that there are at least 3 pieces on your bookshelf that add texture and/or visual interest.
+Whether you’re going for a matchy-matchy look or prefer a more eclectic arrangement, it’s important to have at least three pieces on your bookshelf that add texture and/or visual interest.

-Just like with ‘foundation pieces’ you want to make sure to stagger your textured/interesting pieces so that they do not line up with each other vertically from shelf to shelf.
+Just like with ‘foundation pieces’ you want to make sure to stagger your textured/interesting pieces so they don’t line up with each other vertically from shelf-to-shelf.